Your expert guide to procurement: Processes, types, and stages

 Procurement plays a critical role in a company’s growth and profitability.
-For that reason, it’s worth crafting a procurement process that's effective, simple, and reduces costs.
+For that reason, crafting a procurement process that's effective, simple, and reduces costs is worth it.

-For instance, you can level up how you buy and renew SaaS with purchasing software that comes with plenty of key procurement insights and helpful automation.
-With built-in notifications, reporting capabilities, and a centralized dashboard, procurement software helps you manage the multiple steps involved in the procurement process.
+For instance, you can level up how you buy and renew SaaS by using purchasing software with plenty of useful procurement insights and automation.
+With its built-in notifications, reporting capabilities, and centralized dashboard, procurement software helps manage the multiple steps involved in the procurement process.

 What is procurement?